 Command Line Tools

-- Native CLI
+- Native Rust CLI

-All cv commands accept optional global options:
+All cv commands accept these global options:

 | Global option | Description |